Overfishing

 Round 1

 For round one, distribute a pair of chopsticks to each group.
-Explain that for this round, the fisherman is representing a small village of people that rely on a few spear-fisherman to provide for their community.
+Explain that for this round, a small village of people that rely on a few spear-fisherman to provide for their community.
 In this round, fisherman can catch as many fish as they want, but they will need to catch at least 4 tuna (represented by yellow lentils, for example) to make sure everyone in their community is fed.
 They have 1 minute to catch the fish and put them in their boat.
 The other members of the team are in charge of counting the number of fish caught, and recording their number once the round is over.
 Make sure to record the number of lentils collected by the class in round 1.
 You can draw a table on the board that includes the round number on top, with the types of fish along the side.
 Collect the chopsticks, and instruct the students to dump their catch from round one back into their fishing grounds.

 Round 2

 Distribute a small stick (maybe one of the chopsticks from round 1) with a bit of rolled tape on the end.
-For round two, the fishermen are now using fishing lines to catch fish.
+For round two, the fishermen are now using fishing lines with a hook to catch fish.
 Their community is also bigger now, so fishermen must catch at least 8 bluefish (represented by black beans) to feed their community.
 Start the exercise again, and make sure the students are recording the type of each fish they catch, especially how many other types besides bluefish are in their boats.
 Write the numbers on the board.

 Round 3